 Bank of Nova Scotia in Focus

-Headquartered in Toronto, Bank of Nova Scotia (BNS) is a Finance stock that has seen a price change of 15.3% so far this year.
-The bank is paying out a dividend of $0.73 per share at the moment, with a dividend yield of 4.66% compared to the Banks - Foreign industry's yield of 1.69% and the S&P 500's yield of 1.36%.
+Based in Toronto, Bank of Nova Scotia (BNS) is in the Finance sector, and so far this year, shares have seen a price change of -10.84%.
+The bank is currently shelling out a dividend of $0.8 per share, with a dividend yield of 5%.
+This compares to the Banks - Foreign industry's yield of 3.82% and the S&P 500's yield of 1.58%.

-Looking at dividend growth, the company's current annualized dividend of $2.90 is up 8.5% from last year.
-Over the last 5 years, Bank of Nova Scotia has increased its dividend 3 times on a year-over-year basis for an average annual increase of 5.12%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Bank of Nova Scotia's current payout ratio is 60%, meaning it paid out 60% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $3.20 is up 12% from last year.
+Bank of Nova Scotia has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 5.03%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Right now, Bank of Nova Scotia's payout ratio is 49%, which means it paid out 49% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for BNS for this fiscal year.
-The Zacks Consensus Estimate for 2021 is $6.02 per share, with earnings expected to increase 50.88% from the year ago period.
+BNS is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2022 is $6.48 per share, with earnings expected to increase 3.68% from the year ago period.

 Investors like dividends for many reasons; they greatly improve stock investing profits, decrease overall portfolio risk, and carry tax advantages, among others.
 However, not all companies offer a quarterly payout.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, BNS is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).